Organized Cowardice: Putting the Pol in Poltroon

 by not educating-warning them (and the oft-duped public) of the gulf

-between institutions' pretentions and their realities.
+between institutions' pretensions and their realities.

-(As an intrinsically amiable sort,
+(As an intrinsically amiable sort

 [peaceably